|Information for: Visitors | Applicants | Current Students | Teachers | Alumni|

 Practice enhances learning.
 The purpose of the ELI Cultural Immersion Program is to create opportunities for practice and to make activities fun so that students will want to practice.
 Student life at the ELI is an experience you'll never forget!
 Go to Student Messages to read what ELI students have said about their experiences.

-Weekday Sports and Activities (Weekday Schedule)
+Weekday Activities (Weekday Schedule)

 Every weekday there will be something to do after your classes are finished.
 Weekly sports and activities are organized by the Language Assistants.
 The Language Assistants are your English speaking peers.
 They meet with students in the evenings to do many different things.
 The activities change every semester based on the students' interests.
 Usually there is basketball, volleyball, racquetball, softball, swimming, soccer, pool, bowling, and movies.
 All of these activities are fun and will help you practice real-life English.